umccr/hmftools-nf/README.md

 # HMF tools

-A comprehensive WGS analysis pipeline from the Hartwig Medical Foundation.
+A comprehensive WGS/WTS cancer analysis and reporting pipeline from the Hartwig Medical Foundation.

 ## Table of contents